A LOOK AT THE NUTRITION OF BREAST MILK AND THE BENEFITS OF BREASTFEEDING

 Half of the energy your baby gets from breastmilk comes from fats including cholesterol.
 Cholesterol helps make hormones, helps brain development and helps keep your heart healthy.
 It also includes DHA which is an important fat in development of vision and the brain.

-There are many hormones in breast milk.
+Breast milk contains many important hormones.
 We are still learning how many of them help your baby.
-Below are 7 hormones and their function.
+Below are 9 hormones and their function:

 Thyroid hormones help with the intestines develop.